willems04/openshop/readme.md

 ## MY WEB DEVELOPMENT LEARNING PROJECTS

 Hi!
-I'm Willem and welcome to my web development portfolio!
-This repository contains all the websites and projects I've built while learning HTML, CSS, and JavaScript.
+I'm Willem, and welcome to my web development portfolio.
+This repository contains the websites and projects I've built while learning HTML, CSS, and JavaScript.
-Each project represents a step in my journey to becoming a better web developer.
+Each project represents a step in my journey to becoming a stronger web developer.

+In the future, I plan to get a small PC, set up a home server, and host a couple of sites I create; until then, this repo contains the bare website files.

 # Projects